MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-LTSC-2024.md

 ## Applications

 Windows 11 IoT Enterprise is built on the same foundation as Windows 10 IoT Enterprise.
-Typically, you can use the same tools and solutions you use today to deploy, manage, and secure your Windows 11 IoT Enterprise device.
-Your current management tools and processes to manage monthly quality updates for both Windows 10 IoT Enterprise and Windows 11 IoT Enterprise devices.
+Hence, you can use the same tools and solutions you use to manage Windows 10 IoT Enterprise devices today to deploy, manage, and secure your Windows 11 IoT Enterprise devices.

 Windows 11 IoT Enterprise preserves the application compatibility promise made with Windows operating systems.
-Windows 11 IoT Enterprise doesn't require changes to existing support processes or tooling to sustain the currency of applications and devices.
+Windows 11 IoT Enterprise doesn't require changes to existing support processes or tooling to build, deploy, or keep your applications up to date.

 Most accessories and associated drivers that work with Windows 10 IoT Enterprise are expected to work with Windows 11 IoT Enterprise.
 Check with your accessory manufacturer for specific details.